-Or perhaps you’re planning something bigger like taking a holiday when you can or there’s a family wedding coming up.
-The tax efficiency and flexibility ISAs offer can make them a great way to save for this kind of spend.
+Perhaps you’re working towards something bigger like a home, education fees or a family wedding.
+The tax efficiency and flexibility ISAs offer can make them a great way to save for this kind of spending.

 There are different types of ISA available, which are designed for different saving goals.
 For example, the Lifetime ISA can be used to save towards your first home or for retirement.
 You can find out more on the government’s Lifetime ISA page.
-Or, if you’re saving for children, a Junior ISA might be suitable.
-You can find out more about Junior ISAs and some of the other options available on the Money Advice Service’s website.
+Or, if you’re saving on behalf of children, a Junior ISA might be suitable.
+You can find out more about Junior ISAs and some of the other options available on the Money Helper website.